There are two kinds of condoms, the male condom and the female condom, but storage and lubrication rules are similar for both of them.

 Even if you store, lubricate and use the condom correctly, sometimes a batch of condoms is recalled due to manufacturing problems.
-Condoms made overseas may be more prone to manufacturing error, since we have standardized testing of condoms in the US.
-If you wonder if your condom was any good, test your condom after you use it by filling it with water.
+Condoms made overseas may be more prone to manufacturing error, since we have standardized testing of condoms in the U.S. If you wonder if your condom was any good, test your condom after you use it by filling it with water.
 If it leaks, use an emergency contraceptive.
-See Chapter 9.
+See chapter 10.

 Using the Male Condom

-This helps protect you from many STDs that are transmitted through skin-to-skin touching.
-It also prevents contact with pre-ejaculate (pre-cum), which can have STD germs and may contain some sperm.
+This helps protect you from many STIs that are transmitted through skin-to-skin touching.
+It also prevents contact with preejaculate, which can have STI germs and may contain some sperm.

-Make sure the condom is ready to roll on the right way: the rolled rim should be on the outside so it looks like a little hat, and it will unroll easily.
+Make sure the condom is ready to roll on the right way: the rolled rim should be on the outside so it will unroll easily.
 If you accidentally put a condom on inside out, do NOT flip it around and reuse it — get a new one.